Ada-Developers-Academy/core-unit-2/api-3-database-models-read/resolving-schema-conflicts.md

 ### !callout-info

-## Resource
+## This Lesson is a Resource

 This lesson is a resource to use when you run into database schema conflicts.
-You can review it now, or wait to review it until you run into a conflict.
+We highly recommend that you wait until you run int a conflict to review this content.

 ### !end-callout